NoForkJustCommit/Phylophoenix/README.md

 2023BB-00847,/PATH/PHX_output_dir/2023BB-00847
 ```

-This method is useful for combing samples from different PHoeNIx directories and the full command would look like this:
+This method is useful for combining samples from different PHoeNIx directories and the full command would look like this:

    ```bash
    nextflow run cdcgov/phylophoenix -profile singularity --outdir <OUTDIR> --input Directory_samplesheet.csv
    ```

-Alternatively, if you want analyze all samples in one PHoeNIx output directory you can pass the path to `--input_dir` and a samplesheet as described above will be created from all samples in this to directory.
+Alternatively, if you want to analyze all samples in one PHoeNIx output directory you can pass the path to `--input_dir` and a samplesheet as described above will be created from all samples in this directory.
 Using this method the full command would look like this:

    ```bash
    nextflow run cdcgov/phylophoenix -profile singularity --outdir <OUTDIR> --indir <PATH TO PHOENIX DIR>